timothycovel/GetCleanData/codebook.md

 ##Program Output##
 * Output Contains observations for 30 subjects participating in 6 activities, grouped first by Activity Name, then by Subject ID
-* Each additional collumn contains the observed metric displayed as either Mean() or Std() and tagged as x, y, or z as appropriate.
+* Each additional column contains the observed metric displayed as either Mean() or Std() and tagged as x, y, or z as appropriate.

 ###Activity Names###
 * LAYING